User Guide

 App Themes

-Choose from several professional color schemes: Classic Blue (Gulf Racing), Golden Shadow (vintage retro), Gulf Retro, Martini Race, Italian Red (Ducati-inspired), Racing Orange, and Energy Green.
+Choose from several professional color schemes: Classic Blue (Gulf Racing), Italian Red (Ducati-inspired), Racing Orange, Energy Green, Golden Shadow, Milwaukee, Gulf Retro, and Martini Race.

-Switch between Miles and Kilometers — all mileage displays and intervals update automatically.
-Set your preferred currency symbol for cost tracking.
-The app attempts to auto-detect your location's preferences, but you can override in Shed → Settings.
+Switch between Miles and Kilometers for odometer and interval tracking, choose Gallons or Liters for fuel fill-ups, and set your preferred currency symbol for costs.
+Moto Shed attempts to auto-detect your location's preferences, but you can override them in Shed → Settings.

 Troubleshooting